lindermanlab/elk-torch/README.md

 ### For Stanford Sherlock

-Here is the procedure I followed to be able to run `seq_mnist_torch.py` on Sherlock.
+Here is the original procedure I followed to be able to run on Sherlock.

 Note that I automatically load python 3.12.1 in my Sherlock.
 I then set up a miniconda version of python, following the instructions in the lab manual.
 Note that I requested a compute node in order to actually install miniconda.
 ```